 In line with the Freedom of Information Act legislation, Ashford and St. Peter’s Hospitals NHS Trust has published key documents that you can download or request from our Freedom of Information Co-ordinator.

-For information concerning your medical records please refer to the access to records tab on the left hand side of this page.
+For information concerning your medical records please refer to the access to records section.

 Please send all Freedom of Information Act requests by email or letter to: